 1986 - The Maryland legislature changed the constitution.

 Location.
 38° 41.598′ N, 75° 53.742′ W. Marker is in Hurlock, Maryland, in Dorchester County.
 Marker is on East New Market Ellwood Road (Maryland Route 331) 0.4 miles south of Preston Road (Maryland Route 318), on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Hurlock MD 21643, United States of America.
+Marker is in this post office area: Preston MD 21655, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Linchester Mill (approx. half a mile away); The Underground Railroad (approx. 0.6 miles away); Linchester (approx. 0.6 miles away); Linchester Mill-Living Dangerously (approx. 0.6 miles away); Leverton House-Finding Safe Haven (approx. 0.9 miles away); Preston (approx. 1˝ miles away); Site of Frazier’s Chapel (approx. 1˝ miles away); Mt.
-Pleasant Cemetery-Dangerous Rendezvous (approx. 2˝ miles away).
+Linchester Mill (approx. half a mile away); The Underground Railroad (approx. 0.6 miles away); Linchester (approx. 0.6 miles away); a different marker also named Linchester Mill (approx. 0.6 miles away); Leverton House (approx. 0.9 miles away); Preston (approx. 1˝ miles away); Site of Frazier’s Chapel (approx. 1˝ miles away); Mt.
+Pleasant Cemetery (approx. 2˝ miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 19, 2010, by F. Robby of Baltimore, Maryland.
-This page has been viewed 1,538 times since then.
+This page was last revised on August 25, 2019.
+It was originally submitted on September 19, 2010, by F. Robby of Baltimore, Maryland.
+This page has been viewed 1,824 times since then and 58 times this year.
 Last updated on August 10, 2011, by Richard E. Miller of Oxon Hill, Maryland.
 Photos: 1, 2. submitted on September 19, 2010, by F. Robby of Baltimore, Maryland.
 3, 4. submitted on October 26, 2014. • Bill Pfingsten was the editor who published this page.